 The University Archives seeks publications and archival records from major administrative units and centers on the UNLV campus as well as from UNLV student organizations.
-Record creators on the UNLV campus must follow the NSHE Records Retention and Disposition Schedule.
+Record creators on the UNLV campus must follow the NSHE Records Retention and Disposition Schedule (PDF).

-UNLV’s Division of Finance and Business also maintains a Records Management Manual that describes responsibilities for records maintenance, recommends retention periods for records, and identifies records with enduring historical or administrative value that should be transferred to the University Archives after they become inactive.
-Email firstname.lastname@example.org for assistance in identifying significant archival materials for transfer.
+UNLV’s Division of Finance and Business also maintains a Records Management Manual (doc) that describes responsibilities for records maintenance, recommends retention periods for records, and identifies records with enduring historical or administrative value that should be transferred to the University Archives after they become inactive.
+Please email firstname.lastname@example.org for assistance in identifying significant archival materials for transfer and to obtain the necessary paperwork prior to transfer.

 Examples of Archival Records (What to transfer)